 It freezes up, doesn’t respond, and even stops working.
 When i have more than one tab opened in google chrome and try to switch between tabs it comes up with the old favourite “chrome not responding“

-Before go ahead, open command prompt, type nslookup Google.com and press enter key.
+Before go ahead, open the command prompt, type nslookup Google.com and press the enter key.
 If you don’t get the IP address back, it is just your internet connection.
 If you are using a wired connection check whether the cables are connected properly.
-If its wireless, try re-connecting it.
+If it’s wireless, try re-connecting it.
 Or try this Internet connection troubleshooting steps.

 If you get the IP address back, then something else is causing the issue, try solutions below.

 First of all install good antivirus software, with the latest updates installed and perform a full system scan to make sure virus malware infection not causing the issue.

 Whenever you notice a web browser start misbehaving the first thing you have to clear the cache, browsing history and cookies that help chrome get back on good condition and fix most of the problems.

 Note: If Google Chrome keeps crashing continuously, Not responding, that cause you need to boot into safe mode to perform the steps below.

 - Open the Google Chrome browser, click the menu icon (three vertically aligned dots) in the top-right corner.

 - Click, “More Tools > Clear Browsing Data” ( Or you can use the keyboard shortcut “Ctrl+Shift+Del”)